francescoo22/masters-thesis/chapters/3-Related-Work.typ

 This invariant is maintained by the fact that unique references can only be read in a destructive manner, meaning that immediately being read, the value `null` is assigned to the reference.

 Boyland @boyland2001alias proposes a system for controlling aliasing in Java that does not require to use destructive reads.
 The system utilizes a set of annotations to distinguish between different types of references.
 Specifically, procedure parameters and return values can be annotated as unique, indicating that they are not aliased elsewhere.
 Conversely, parameters and return values that are not unique are classified as shared.
-Within this system, a shared parameter may also be declared as borrowed, meaning that the function will not create further aliases for that parameter.
+Within the system, a shared parameter may also be declared as borrowed, meaning that the function will not create further aliases for that parameter.
 Finally, fields can be marked as unique; if not, they are treated as shared.
-The main contribution of this work is the introduction of the "alias burying" rule: "When a unique field of an object is read, all aliases of the field are made undefined".
+The main contribution of Boyland's work is the introduction of the "alias burying" rule: "When a unique field of an object is read, all aliases of the field are made undefined".
 This means that aliases of a unique field are allowed if they are assigned before being used again.
 The "alias burying" rule is important because it allows to avoid having destructive reads for unique references.
 On the other hand, having a shared reference does not provide any guarantee on the uniqueness of that reference.
 Finally the object referred to by a borrowed parameter may not be returned from a procedure, assigned to a field or passed as a non-borrowed parameter.